How To Plant Your Grape Vineyard

 Consider your geographic location.

-Wild grape vinesare surprisingly hardy and can grow in some environments.
-There are three main types of grape vines, Muscadine, European, and American, as well as hybrid vines.
+Wild grape vines are surprisingly hardy and can grow in some environments.
+There are three main types of grapevines, Muscadine, European, American, and hybrid vines.
 You will need to figure out which of these vines is best suited to your climate.
 American vines do well in the cold and will do just fine in Northeastern states.
 Muscadine grapes are thick-skinned and quickly adapt to the hot and humid climate of the south.
 European grapes do best in Mediterranean-like environments that are dry and sunny like California.
-Whatever you do, plant dormant grape vines spring.
+Whatever you do, plant dormant grapevines in spring.
 Build a trellis or arbor before planting.
 Space 3-4 feet apart.

 Find a sunny spot

 Regardless of climate, your grapevines will need ample sunshine to thrive.
 Ideally, you will plant your vines in a section of your yard that receives sun all day long.
 If this is not possible, planting your vines in an area that at least receives sun in the morning will help them flourish.
 People who live in the Northeastern states should aim for a south-facing patch of land that will get ample summer sun.

 Planting the vines

 You want to plant dormant grapevines in spring.
 Build a trellis or arbor before planting.
 Space 3-4 feet apart for the best chance of success.
 The grille will help train your vines as they grow.
 It is not uncommon for young grapevines to need a little encouragement to grow upwards rather than out or down.
 You want your soil to be loose and relatively thick, and you will want to make sure your soil is free of weeds or grass.
 Although you might fertilize other plants, skip the vines.
 They typically do not need additional fertilizer unless the soil is terrible.
 As your vines grow, they should produce dark green leaves.
 If they aren't, then you might consider the fertilizer.